wmpollock/sewing-bear-chair/README.md

 I super-love Open Source software but my legacy copy of CS6 continues to be a rock-solid performer.

 ## To-dos
-* My pagination was quick and with the intention to Get It Out.
-Mistakes Were Made WRT the auto-pagination making a really cute paste-up recreation of the OG layout but an absolutely inconsiderate and awful paste-up-and-use-the-tiny-corner.
 * I thumb-measured the sheet size off a standard envelope size and the number of folds.
 I have since found out that full-page printers exist who print lovely patterns for not that expensive.
 The main layout should be refactored for this.
-* Gosh but PDFs of the above for common consumption would be nice.
 * 1970s layout is cute but there are a number of things I would arrange a little differently by way of instruction and illustration.
 I'm not sure what sort of dry-transfer-and-tape the original was created in but it was wonderful to marvel at it and be so much happier with my applied styles and nudge tools.
+* I think the oval-like nature of the original draught may be incorrect :/
 # Sources

 Published as "Teddy Bear Chair/Pattern 721"